 • Most of the weavers say they need policy protection and better marketing opportunities to promote the product internationally and augment their income as well.
 Their remarks are significant in connection with the Rajasthan government’s efforts to attract fashion designers to do value addition to the 300-old fabric art by roping in international designer Bibi Russel to promote the product.

-• Long hours of Intricate work of weaving and making motifs results in poor eyesight and issues in posture, while sitting resulting in severe back pain and other related ailments.
+• Long hours of intricate work, weaving and making motifs resulting in poor eyesight and issues in posture, as sitting for long hours result in severe back pain and other related ailments.

-• Due to above ergonomic issues weavers often retire early, but are not protected financially, and often expect pension support from govt.
+• Due to above ergonomic issues, weavers often retire early but without adequate financial protection and pension support from the government.

-• The Katayia community which is involved in sizing process of the cotton yarn, faces a threat to their 100 year old work place, as they have been asked to empty the space by the present Royal Family of Kota, leaving them with no pollution free and clean space which is wide enough for spreading the yarns for sizing purpose.
+• The Katayia community which is involved in the sizing process of the cotton yarn face an imminent threat to lose their 100 year old workspace as they have been asked to empty the premises by the present Royal Family of Kota, leaving them with no pollution free and clean space is wide enough for spreading the yarns for sizing purposes.

 The process of weaving is supported by a number of activities like pirn winding, warping, dyeing, sizing, and so on.
 Experience artisans are involved in weaving process.
 The spinning, dyeing and weaving processes, are done by adept artisans only.
 To weave out these super transparent, light textured and weightless sarees, the artisans fabricate strong cotton or cotton-silk yarns.